The eight victims of the San Jose mass shooting are identified - KESQ

 The VTA is a public transit service that operates bus and light rail services in the Santa Clara Valley and employs about 2,000 workers.

-Wednesday’s incident was the 232nd shooting in which at least four people were shot in the US so far this year, according to a tally by the Gun Violence Archive.
+Wednesday’s incident was the 232nd shooting in which at least four people were shot in the US so far this year, according to a tally by the Gun Violence Archive, as another community has been left to make sense of violence that struck close to home.

+The killings in San Jose are the latest in a spate of shootings that have struck essential workers in the US, who have tried to stay safe during the Covid-19 pandemic yet were murdered in mass acts of violence.

-Another community has been left to make sense of the violence to strike close to home.
-And once again, investigators are looking into the gunman’s motive, Deputy Russell Davis of the Santa Clara County Sheriff’s Office said.
+And much like other previous instances, investigators are looking into the gunman’s motive, according to Deputy Russell Davis of the Santa Clara County Sheriff’s Office.

 One thing that has become clear is that “the victims and all the colleagues knew the shooter well,” Mayor Sam Liccardo told CNN’s Jake Tapper.